Martchus/syncthingtray/README.md

 but this change might not be available on older distributions.

 ### Build-time configuration
-The systemd integration can be explicitely enabled/disabled add compile time by adding `-DSYSTEMD_SUPPORT=ON/OFF` to the CMake arguments.
+The systemd integration can be explicitly enabled/disabled add compile time by adding `-DSYSTEMD_SUPPORT=ON/OFF` to the CMake arguments.
 If the systemd integration does not work be sure your version of Syncthing Tray has been compiled with systemd support.